toggl/toggl_api_docs/chapters/workspaces.md

 Workspaces
 ====================

+Workspace has the following properties
+* name: the name of the workspace (string)
+* premium: If it's a pro workspace or not.
+Shows if someone is paying for the workspace or not (boolean)
+* admin: shows whether currently requesting user has admin access to the workspace (boolean)
+* default_hourly_rate: default hourly rate for workspace, won't be shown to non-admins if the only_admins_see_billable_rates flag is set to true (float)
+* default_currency: default currency for workspace (string)
+* only_admins_may_create_projects:
+* only_admins_see_billable_rates:
+* rounding:
+* rounding_minutes:
+* at: timestamp that indicates the time workspace was last updated
+* logo_url: URL pointing to the logo (if set, otherwise omited) (string)

 ##Get workspaces##
-Workspace has the following properties:
-* name: (string, required)
-* premium: If it's a pro workspace or not.
-Shows if someone is paying for the workspace or not (boolean, not required)
-* at: timestamp that is sent in the response, indicates the time item was last updated

 `GET https://www.toggl.com/api/v8/workspaces`
 Get data about all the workspaces where the token owner belongs to.